-On May 13, 2021, the Company and a subsidiary of Talen Energy Corporation ("Talen") (each a "Member" and collectively the "Members") entered into a joint venture, Nautilus Cryptomine LLC ("Nautilus"), to develop, construct and operate up to 300 MW of zero-carbon bitcoin mining in Pennsylvania (the "Joint Venture").
-In connection with the Joint Venture, Nautilus simultaneously entered into (i) a ground lease (the "Nautilus Ground Lease"), which includes an electricity supply component, with a related party of Talen, (ii) a Facility Operations Agreement (the "FOA") with a related party of the Company and (3) a Corporate Services Agreement (the "CSA") with a related party of Talen.
+In May 2021, the Company and a subsidiary of Talen Energy Corporation ("Talen") (each a "Member" and collectively the "Members") entered into a joint venture, Nautilus Cryptomine LLC ("Nautilus"), to develop, construct and operate up to 300 MW of zero-carbon bitcoin mining in Pennsylvania (the "Joint Venture").
+In connection with the Joint Venture, Nautilus simultaneously entered into (i) a ground lease (the "Nautilus Ground Lease"), which includes an electricity supply component, with a related party of Talen, (ii) a Facility Operations Agreement (the "FOA") with a related party of Talen.
 Each Member originally held a 50% interest in the Joint Venture.
-Pursuant to the terms of the Joint Venture agreement, TeraWulf originally would contribute \$156.0 million both in cash and in-kind and Talen originally would contribute \$156.0 million both in cash and in-kind to Nautilus by March 2022, unless otherwise determined in accordance with the Joint Venture agreement.
-The Company capitalizes a portion of the interest on funds borrowed to finance its investments in Nautilus prior to Nautilus commencing its principal operations.
-Capitalized interest costs were \$0 and \$863,000 for the three and six months ended June 30, 2023, respectively, and \$1.1 million and \$1.6 million for the three and six months ended June 30, 2022, respectively.
-During the six months ended June 30, 2023, the Company received bitcoin distributions from Nautilus with a fair value of \$4.9 million.
+The Company capitalized a portion of the interest on funds borrowed to finance its investments in Nautilus prior to Nautilus commencing its principal operations.
+Capitalized interest costs were \$0 and \$0.9 million for the three and nine months ended September 30, 2023, respectively, and \$0 and \$1.6 million for the three and nine months ended September 30, 2023, the Company received bitcoin distributions from Nautilus with a fair value of \$11.7 million.
 The Company received no bitcoin distributions in 2022.

-On August 27, 2022, the Members entered into an amended and restated Joint Venture agreement ("the "A&R Agreement") whereby, among other changes, the unit ownership will be determined by infrastructure contributions while distributions of mined bitcoin will be determined by each Member's respective hashrate contributions.
+In August 2022, the Members entered into an amended and restated Joint Venture agreement (the "A&R Agreement") whereby, among other changes, the unit ownership will be determined by infrastructure contributions while distributions of mined bitcoin will be determined by each Member's respective hashrate contributions.
 Members are allowed to make contributions of miners up to the effective electrical capacity of their owned infrastructure percentage.
 Each party retains access to 50% of the electricity supply outlined in the Nautilus Ground Lease.
 Additionally, the Company's scheduled capital contributions were amended such that the Company would retain a 33% ownership interest in the Joint Venture if such capital contributions were funded.
 With the change in ownership percentage, governance rights were amended to provide for greater Talen board participation, among other changes.
-The A&R Agreement amended the capital contribution schedule so that the Company's scheduled infrastructure-related capital contributions were \$17.1 million.
-The Company targeted a 25% ownership interest in Nautilus and therefore made \$7.3 million of the scheduled \$17.1 million capital contributions.
-The Company was not obligated to fund the balance of the \$17.1 million scheduled infrastructure-related capital contributions.
-Accordingly, the Company's ownership interest in the Joint Venture is 25% as of June 30, 2023.
+As allowed under the A&R Agreement, the Company structured its capital contributions to achieve a targeted a 25% ownership interest in Nautilus.

-On March 23, 2023, the Company entered into a second amended and restated limited liability company agreement for Nautilus

-(the "Second A&R Nautilus Agreement").
+In March 2023, the Company entered into a second amended and restated limited liability company agreement for Nautilus (the "Second A&R Nautilus Agreement").
 Under the Second A&R Nautilus Agreement, the Company holds a 25% equity interest in Nautilus and Talen holds a 75% equity interest in Nautilus, each subject to adjustment based on relative capital contributions.
-Distributions are made periodically in accordance with each Member's respective hash rate contributions after deducting primarily each Member's share of power and operational costs.
+Distributions are made periodically in accordance with each Member's respective hashrate contributions after deducting primarily each Member's share of power and operational costs.
 Pursuant to the terms of the Second A&R Nautilus Agreement, the Nautilus Cryptomine Facility initially requires 200 MW of electric capacity.
-Prior to May 13, 2024, the Company may elect to expand the energy requirement of the Nautilus Cryptomine Facility by up to 50MW, funded solely by the Company.
+Prior to May 13, 2024, the Company may elect to expand the energy requirement of the Nautilus Cryptomine Facility by up to 50 MW, funded solely by the Company.
 If the Company makes such an election, the Talen Member may, within twelve months thereof, elect to expand the energy requirement of the Nautilus Cryptomine Facility by up to an additional 50 MW, funded solely by the Talen Member, for a total capacity of up to 300 MW.
 Upon such election, Nautilus will call additional capital for expansion and enter into an additional energy supply agreement with Talen Member or its affiliate for the additional capacity, subject to any regulatory approvals and third-party consents.